jadecobra/python_tdd_exercises/source/calculator/calculator_2.rst

 review
 *********************************************************************************

-I can use :ref:`assertRaises<another way to test if an Exception is raised>` to catch :ref:`Exceptions<how to test if an Exception is raised>` in tests and tested these
+I can use :ref:`assertRaises<another way to test if an Exception is raised>` to catch :ref:`Exceptions<how to test that an Exception is raised>` in tests and tested these

 * :ref:`ModuleNotFoundError<what causes ModuleNotFoundError?>`
 * :ref:`NameError<test_catching_name_error>`